Healthy Texas Women Information for Providers

 Note: Providers should verify that a woman is enrolled in the program before billing.
 Claims received before enrollment will be denied, but providers can resubmit claims once a woman is enrolled.
 Providers have 95 calendar days from service delivery to bill the program.

-How does a client get contraception through the Texas Women's Health Program?
+How does a client get contraception through Healthy Texas Women?

 Contraception, except emergency contraception, is provided through a family planning clinic or by prescription at a pharmacy that participates in the Medicaid Vendor Drug Program.